-As of March 31, 2023, we had \$172.3 million in cash, cash equivalents, and marketable securities.
-We expect our existing cash, cash equivalents and marketable securities will enable us to fund our operating expense and capital expenditures into the fourth quarter of 2024.
+As of June 30, 2023, we had \$255.0 million in cash, cash equivalents, and marketable securities.

 Components of Results of Operations

 Revenue

 To date, we have not recognized any revenue from any sources, including from product sales, and we do not expect to generate any revenue from the sale of products in the foreseeable future.
 If our development efforts for our product candidates are successful and result in regulatory approval, or license agreements with third parties, we may generate revenue in the future from product sales.
 However, there can be no assurance as to when we will generate such revenue, if at all.